Skip to content

 Individuals found guilty of possessing a prohibited drug may face maximum penalties of 2 years imprisonment and/or a fine of up to $2,200.
 However, in NSW other penalties could be imposed by a Court which can be more favourable for individuals.
 While the most serious penalty is imprisonment, other penalties that could be imposed for guilty individuals includes home detention, an intensive corrections order (ICO), conditional release orders (with or without conviction), community corrections order, or a fine.

 Some individuals may even have their matter dealt with by the means of a section 10 dismissal in which a criminal record is avoided altogether.
-For the best chance of receiving a section 10 dismissal or conditional release order with no conviction, it is imperative to seek legal advice from experienced criminal defence lawyers such as our professional solicitors at Benjamin Leonardo – The Defenders.
+For the best chance of receiving a section 10 dismissal or conditional release order with no conviction, it is imperative to seek legal advice from experienced criminal defence lawyers such as our professional solicitors at Essere – The Defenders.

 Furthermore, first-time drug possession offenders in NSW usually face less severe penalties in comparison to individuals who have been charged with the offence on more than one occasion.